SX-Aurora/nlcpy/doc/source/reference/jit/basic_usage.rst

 Finalization (Optional)
 =======================

-If needed, you can unload the loaded library.
+If needed, you can unload the shared library.

 ::